 The much more important thing to understand is what you as a sufferer can do about it.
 Rest and doing nothing certainly will not help in the long term.
 Your can visit your GP who will probably give you some form of medication to help ease the symptoms and some exercises or refer you to a physiotherapist, but the appointment may take a while to come through and what do you do in the mean time.
 Visiting an Osteopath can help in offering a manual treatment of your symptoms, offering you an initially gentle exercise package and suggest some life style choices that will also help you to further reduce symptoms and prevent them from coming back.
 Whilst Osteopathy cannot prescribe medication the NICE guidelines recommend certain anti-inflammatory medication such as Ibuprofen as long as they do not cause you any side effects and are only for a short period of time.

-So if you have a long standing or even a recent bout of lower back pain then book in for a 15 minute free consultation to see if i can help in anyway.
+So if you have a long standing or even a recent bout of lower back pain then book in for a 15 minute free consultation to see if I can help in any way.
 Osteopathy has used principles for treatment of lower back pain for years that are now being recommended for GP’s to advise you on.
-By far the most important person in successful resolution of lower back pain is you, whatever treatment type to decide to take.
+By far the most important person in successful resolution of lower back pain is you, whatever treatment type you decide to take.